NoharOSP/Perfect_Works_Build/README.md

 - Eyeballs, Fangs, Scales and Ivory have had their sale prices doubled.
 With encounters dropping, this change is done as a way to keep their value.
 This is particularly useful for Anima Dungeon 2 as if you’re revisiting the dungeon you’re certainly here because you need money for Big Joe's shop.
 - Speed Star now costs 2500.
+- Samon's Hair can be bought at the Thames (first visit) for 1000.

 ### Field equipment changes: